- Quality of Life & Wellness»

 That led to my "poetry period," when I wrote quite a few poems.

-I’ve had two flash fiction stories published by Flash Fiction World in volume four of their anthologies.
+I’ve had three flash fiction stories published.
+Two by Flash Fiction World in volume four of their anthologies.
+Another is in the 2016 anthology for the Writer's Digest Short Story Competition.
+Out of seven thousand entries, my story, Working Vacation, took twenty-first place.

 Right now, I’m working on a novel, and that scares me a lot.
 I am in over my head, but I’m going to see this through.
 It may amount to nothing but a sense of accomplishment, but that will be enough for me.
 This is more than I ever thought I’d do.